keiraz-hang/bluestamp-porftfolio/index.md

 - USB cable: carries power from my computer to the Argon.
 - 12-pixel NeoPixel ring: a ring with 12 individual lights on it
 - wires: carries the power from the computer through the breadboard

+The USB cable carries power from my computer to the Argon, which then sends it to the breadboard through wires.
+The power then goes to the NeoPixel ring through more wires, letting it turn on.
+The USB cable also allows my computer to send code to the Argon.

 ## CHALLENGES